transcendentsky/tutils/tutils/paper_writing/good_words.md

 - Our design is `further inspired` by our observation learned `through/via interactions with` **`clinicians`** that they firstly roughly locate the target regions through a `coarse screening` and then progressively refine the fine-grained location.

 - This step `brings two benefits`. `On one hand`, the inference procedure becomes more concise.
-Om the other hand, recent findings show that
+On the other hand, recent findings show that

 -